-Services that are covered for you What you must pay when you get these services Extractions - 1 per tooth \$0 copay for each extraction.
+Services that are covered for you What you must pay when you get these services 0 Extractions - 1 per tooth \$0 copay for each extraction.
 Prior Authorization may be required.
-Prosthodontics, including dentures - 1 every 12 to 84 months \$0 copay for each prosthodontic service.
+0 Prosthodontics, including dentures - 1 every 12 to 84 months \$0 copay for each prosthodontic service.
 Prior Authorization may be required.
-Oral/maxillofacial surgery - 1 every 12 to 60 months or per lifetime \$0 copay for each oral maxillofacial service.
+0 Oral/maxillofacial surgery - 1 every 12 to 60 months or per lifetime \$0 copay for each oral maxillofacial service.
 Prior Authorization may be required.
-Limitations and exclusions apply.
-Before obtaining services, members are advised to discuss their treatment options with a routine dental services participating provider.
-Treatment must be started and completed while covered by the plan during the plan year.
-The cost of dental services not covered by the plan is the responsibility of the member.
-Supplemental (i.e., Non-Medicare covered) dental services must be received from a participating provider in order to be covered by the plan.
-For questions on how to find a provider, file a claim, a detailed list of covered procedures, or for more information call Member Services at 1-800-977-7522 (TTY: 711) or visit us on our website at www.wellcare.com/allwellAZ .
-Depression screening We cover one screening for depression per year.
+0 Other services - 1 every 6 to 60 months \$0 copay for other services.
+Prior Authorization may be required. members a dental serv completed as and exclusions apply.
+Before obtaining services, are advised to discuss their treatment options with a routine vices participating provider.
+Treatment must be started and while covered by the plan during the plan year.
+The cost services not covered by the plan is the responsibility of the be receive by the pla a detailed Member ental (i.e., Non-Medicare covered) dental services must ed from a participating provider in order to be covered in.
+For questions on how to find a provider, file a claim, list of covered procedures, or for more information call Services at 1-800-977-7522 (TTY: 711) or visit us on our twww.wellcare.com/allwellAZ.
+Note: Coverage of routine dental services is a supplemental benefit offered by the plan.
+Neither Medicare nor Medicaid will pay your share of the cost for these services.
+Members also enrolled in Medicaid may be eligible for secondary coverage of these supplemental dental services by the State.
+Before obtaining dental services ask the provider if they are able to bill Medicaid as the secondary payer.
+Be sure to show the provider your Medicaid identification card.

+Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Diabetes screening There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
-We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: • Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. \$0 copay for Medicare-covered diabetes monitoring supplies.
+Prior Authorization may be required.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. \$0 copay for Medicare-covered therapeutic shoes or inserts for people with diabetes who have severe diabetic foot disease.
+Prior Authorization may be required.